core-wg/coap-over-gatt/draft-amsuess-core-coap-over-gatt.md

   it is reasonable to expect from the BLE stack to deliver the last data to the application when no more data is sent.

-* Reads and writes may be subtly mixed:
+* Reads and writes may be subtly confused:
   When a characteristic is written to, and it is read before the BLE server application has had time to interact with its BLE stack, the written value may be echoed back at read time.